jpthiele/dealii-Wiki/Apple-ARM-M1-OSX.md

 This document describes installation instructions for deal.II for Apple ARM devices (M1 and similar, including the mac mini and macbook pro).

+**Please note:**
+While deal.II was found to be working using the instructions below, please keep in mind that it is not a commonly used platform by the core deal.II team and not everything is guaranteed to work.
+Future updates to macOS might also break what was once working.
+Additionally, some parts of deal.II are not optimized on ARM and are likely more performant on x64 machines.

 ## 1. Set up system

 Open a native terminal and check that typing ``machine`` returns ``arm64e``, if not, you are running under Rosetta emulation.